seanmthompson/Angular-RequireJS-Starter/README.md

 # Angular-RequireJS-Starter
-An opinionated starter template for RequireJS based Angular apps
+An opinionated starter template for RequireJS based Angular apps The premise was built around the idea of lazy loading controllers and directives as-needed per route.
+This starter is based on UI-Router but can easily be swapped to utilize Angular Router as well.
+A foxus on this structure focuses on reusable directives that inherit scope from the parent controller.

 ##Getting Started
 To get started, ensure you have [Node](https://nodejs.org/en/) and [Bower](http://bower.io/) installed